mindersec/minder/docs/docs/getting_started/login.md

 To start using Minder, you must first log in.
 Logging in to a Minder server for the first time will create your account.

-By default, the Minder CLI will log in to [Minder Cloud](https://cloud.minder.com/), Stacklok's hosted instance of Minder.
-If you have a separate instance of Minder, you can log in to that server instead.
+By default, the Minder CLI will log in to api.stacklok.com, a [free public instance provided by Stacklok](../../#minder-public-instance).
+If you have your own hosted instance of Minder, you can log in to that server instead.

 ## Prerequisites

 Before you can log in, you must have [installed the `minder` CLI application](install_cli).

-## Logging in to the Stacklok-hosted instance
+## Logging in to the Minder Public Instance

-The `minder` CLI defaults to using the hosted Stacklok environment.
+The `minder` CLI defaults to using the hosted Stacklok public instance.
 When using the hosted environment, you do not need to set up a server; you simply log in to the Stacklok authentication instance using your GitHub credentials.

-You can use the Stacklok hosted environment by running:
+You can use the Stacklok public instance by running:

 ```bash
 minder auth login